lothan/lothan.github.io/content/ctfs/2021-advent-otw/00-warmup/index.md

             os.system(cmd)
 ```

 This method turned out to be very slow.
 About 1 guess a second.
-I broke the list of primes into 10 lists and ran them all in parallel.
+So I broke the list of primes into 10 lists and ran them all in parallel.
 While that was churning away, I recognized I probably couldn't do rockyou to get Santa's password the same way in time.

-But if I brute force the answer to question 7, I should have 14 bytes of the 18 byte long key.
-And cracking the remaining 2^32 bits wouldn't be fast, but would certainly be faster than running rockyou through my existing script.
+But, if I successfully brute force the answer to question 7, I should have 14 bytes of the 18 byte-long key.
+And cracking the remaining 2^32 bits wouldn't exactly be _fast_, but would certainly be faster than running rockyou through my existing script.
 Here was my cracking program written in go:

 ```go
 package main